steqeq/0000/docs/install/linux/install.md

    :::
    ::::

-   ::::{rubric} 2.
+   ::::{rubric} b.
 Enable the CodeReady Linux Builder repository.
    ::::

    Run the following command and follow the instructions.